-FCC unveils final plan to ditch net neutrality rules
+FCC revokes the net neutrality rules

 Net neutrality background and the rollback proposal